webforj/webforj-docs/docs/components/toast.md

 ## Stacking

-As you can see in the example above, when multiple Toast notifications are displayed at the same time, they appear in a stacked queue.
+The `Toast` component can display multiple notifications simultaneously, stacking them vertically based on their placement.
 Newer notifications appear closer to the placement edge, pushing older notifications farther away.
+This ensures that users don't miss important information, even when there is a lot going on.

 ## Duration

-Toast notifications disappear automatically after a specified duration, which defaults to 3000 milliseconds.
-You can set the duration in milliseconds with the `setDuration()` method or by supplying a duration parameter to the constructor or the `show()` method.
-If the duration is negative, the toast won't hide automatically.
-You can hide a Toast before its duration time ellapses with the `close()` method.
+You can configure `Toast` notifications to disappear after a set duration or persist on the screen until they are dismissed, depending on your needs.
+By default, a `Toast` closes automatically after 3000 milliseconds.
+You can customize the duration with the `setDuration()` method, or simply supply a duration parameter to the constructor or the `show()` method.

 ```java
 Toast toast = new Toast("Sample Notification");